pingcap/docs-cn/tiup/tiup-component-cluster-patch.md

 >
 > If the option `-N, --node` is specified at the same time, TiUP then replaces service nodes that match both the requirements of `-N, --node` and `-R, --role`.

-## --offline
+### --offline

 - Declares that the current cluster is not running.
-When the option is specified, TiUP does not migrate the service leader to another node or restart the service, but only replaces the binary files of cluster components.
+When the option is specified, TiUP does not evict the service leader to another node or restart the service, but only replaces the binary files of cluster components.
 - Data type: `BOOLEAN`
 - This option is disabled by default with the `false` value.
 To enable this option, add this option to the command, and either pass the `true` value or do not pass any value.